-The Ikea Symfonisk Bookshelf Speaker is crazily flexible and you can hang it on the wall
+Ikea Symfonisk Bookshelf Speaker Design – Crazily flexible and you can hang it on the wall

 The Ikea Symfonisk Bookshelf Speaker is a true collaboration between Sonos and Ikea: the internals and sound engineering are all Sonos, but the exterior and flexibility are all Ikea.
 As a result, the Bookshelf Speaker is the most flexible wireless speaker that I’ve tested.

 Out of the box, you can stand the tall and thin speaker (310 x 100 x 150mm) upright like a book, or you can lay it flat, more like the centre speaker in a home cinema setup.
 There are also wall brackets available, so you can use the Ikea Symfonisk Bookshelf Speaker as an actual bookcase, holding up to 3kg of weight.
 Cutouts in the back of the case make sure that the power cable doesn’t get in the way and the speaker sits flush to the wall.

 Alternatively, you can use the brackets and hang the speaker off of the kitchen utensil hanging rail.
 That’s a huge amount of flexibility and more than I’ve seen from any competition.
 If you’re after a speaker that can better integrate into your home, you’d be hard-pressed to find better.
 Fortunately, the Symfonisk Bookshelf Speaker looks great, too.
 Available in black or white, the simple casing and material speaker cover will fit in with any decor.

 Ikea Symfonisk Bookshelf Speaker Features – Full Sonos compatibility

 - Works with Apple Airplay